-As a Rural Centre, Kibworth is identified as a focus for additional employment to serve the settlement and its surrounding area (Policy CS17).
+As a Rural Centre, the Kibworths, when treated as a single settlement, are identified as a focus for additional employment to serve the settlement and its surrounding area (Policy CS17).
 The Employment Land Availability Assessment, which was completed in 2012, invited the submission of potential employment sites in Rural Centres for assessment.
-The sites put forward and assessed in Kibworth are:
+The sites put forward and assessed in the Kibworths are:

-- Land south of Priory Business Park, Wistow Road (2.9 hectares).
-Site assessed as 'potentially suitable, available and achievable'; - Land south and west of Priory Business Park, Wistow Road (9.13 hectares).
-Site assessed as 'potentially suitable, available and achievable'; - Land adjoining the A6 & North of Wistow Road (2.85 hectares).
-Site assessed as 'suitable, available and achievable'; and - Land to east of Harborough Road (7 hectares).
+- Land south of Priory Business Park, Wistow Road, Kibworth Harcourt (2.9 hectares).
+Site assessed as 'potentially suitable, available and achievable'; - Land south and west of Priory Business Park, Wistow Road, Kibworth Harcourt (9.13 hectares).
+Site assessed as 'potentially suitable, available and achievable'; - Land adjoining the A6 & North of Wistow Road, Kibworth Harcourt (2.85 hectares).
+Site assessed as 'suitable, available and achievable'; and - Land to east of Harborough Road, Kibworth Harcourt (7 hectares).
 Site assessed as 'not suitable, potentially available and not achievable'.

-These sites will be considered for employment allocation as part of the new Local Plan process.
+These sites, all of which are in Kibworth Harcourt parish, will be considered for employment allocation as part of the new Local Plan process.
 It should be noted that some of these sites have also been put forward for residential development.

-Economic Activity: In 2011, 74% of the population aged 16 - 74 in Kibworth was economically active, same as the District figure and well above both the national level of 69.6% and the regional level at 69.3%.
-The Census found that 3% were unemployed in Kibworth compared to 2.5% across the District.
+Economic Activity: In 2011, 74% of the population aged 16 - 74 in the Kibworths was economically active, same as the District figure and well above both the national level of 69.6% and the regional level at 69.3%.
+The Census found that 3% were unemployed in the Kibworths compared to 2.5% across the District.
 The chart below gives a breakdown of economic activity.
 Of the economically inactive, 62.7% were retired, a little above the District level of 59.4%.
 The level of self employment is the same as the District rate of 13%.